michaeljsteel/NumBAT/docs/source/tutorial.rst

     The :math:`m=0` mode has the *lowest* frequency :math:`\nu` of any mode for a given wavenumber :math:`q`.

-    The integer(8) :math:`m` therefore has no particular correspondence to the conventional two index mode indices for fibre or rectangular waveguides.
+    The integer :math:`m` therefore has no particular correspondence to the conventional two index mode indices for fibre or rectangular waveguides.